Tuesday, November 29, 2011

 Springtime Super-Fun-Pak!
 NZ Electroacoustic on CD

 It's Springtime for Electroacoustic Nerds in New Zealand!
 And there is no better soundtrack for that garden party, barbecue, or kegger than the classic period of NZ academic electroacoustic.
 These four albums are from a series of six or seven CDs released in 1993 by CD Manu.
-All feature gorgeous cover photography from Theo Schoon, the Java-born Nederlander who made a huge -- though often forgotten -- impact on the New Zealand visual art world upon his immigration in 1939.
-These CDs are out of print, but you can still pick up new and used copies on Amazon or Discogs, ranging from US$1.50 for a used Ross Harris 'Inner Worlds' CD to US$68.00 for a new copy of Jack Body's 'Suara'.
+All feature gorgeous cover photography from Theo Schoon, the Java-born Nederlander whose appropriation of Māori artistic techniques and ham-fisted destruction of historic rock art have left a complicated and controversial impact on the New Zealand visual art world.

 Jack Body - Suara: Environmental Music From Java (1978-1990)